Sabbatical: 10 common mistakes when planning your career break

 In order to start your sabbatical without any trouble our blog article provides you with useful information on ten common mistakes when planning your career break.
 Learn more

 You are thinking about taking a time out from your job to fulfil your long wished-for dream?
 You should keep in mind that there is a series of things to consider and to organize before your departure that can easily be forgotten.
-In the following you can read more about mistakes that are commonly made during the preparation process to start into your sabbatical as trouble-free as possible.

 1. Unnecessary hesitation

 You are considering to take a sabbatical but are afraid of the gap in your CV?
 Friends and family are not convinced and demoralize you with their well-meant advice and objection?
 Thinking about your roof that needs to be fixed soon, you are not sure whether you will have the time or the money for a sabbatical in the next few years?

 Of course you should take all the time you need to make your decision, it is very difficult to leave family and friends as well as the surrounding you built for yourself.

 Nevertheless, it is very important, that it is your decision and that you don’t just follow someone else’s desires or be afraid of the possible obstacles.

 It is important to be aware of your priorities and to understand your own motives.
 This makes it easier to distinguish between hesitation that is part of the natural decision making process and hesitation that goes beyond.